Scientific Diving Discovery Program

 About the Program

 Students receive pre-program funding to underwrite open-water scuba certification, dive insurance, and the purchase of equipment to keep.
 While at WMSC, they learn from the Wrigley Institute’s highly experienced team of diving instructors and mentors and gain hands-on experience with species identification, transects, first aid, dive rescues, hyperbaric medicine, and more.
-Students who successfully complete the program will earn their American Academy of Underwater Sciences (AAUS) diving certification upon graduation.
+Students who successfully complete the program will earn their American Academy of Underwater Sciences (AAUS) diving authorization upon graduation.
 Ongoing mentoring and professional development are also part of the program.

 Eligibility and How to Apply